 EBM tools for the five stages of Evidence-Based Medicine

-Asking focused questions benefits both patients and clinicians by being directly relevant to patients’ problems and phrased in ways that direct your search to relevant and precise answers.
+Asking focused questions is directly relevant to patients’ problems and phrased to direct your search to relevant and precise answers.

 Finding the evidence is the second step in evidence-based practice, after formulating a clearly focused clinical question.

 Critical appraisal worksheets to help you appraise the reliability, importance and applicability of clinical evidence.

 The integration of relevant evidence with clinical experience forms the cornerstone of decision making in evidence-based practice.

 Put the “like” into your likelihood ratios with the CEBM’s CATmaker and EBM calculators.

 This resource is designed to help you make sense of data extraction and avoid some common pitfalls.